ledgersmb/LedgerSMB/doc/conf/README.md

 a "normal" config, it uses the bundled built Dojo and is the preferred config to use
 - ledgersmb.conf.unbuilt-dojo
-If installing using a tarball or system package, this file should only be used if local changes to any of our Dojo, Javascript, or HTML resources are made However if running from a git or other source install, then you will either need to run with unbuilt-dojo (src) or pull in our submodules and build our Dojo target.
+If installing using a tarball or system package, this file should only be used.
+If local changes to any of our Dojo, Javascript, or HTML resources are made However if running from a git or other source install, then you will either need to run with unbuilt-dojo (src) or pull in our submodules and build our Dojo target.
 __WARNING:__ Running with unbuilt Dojo will have a noticable performance